What is a Partnership Agreement?

 Term Definition Accrual basis accounting An accounting method where income is credited when it is earned (instead of when you receive the funds) and expenses are debited when they are incurred (instead of when they are paid).
 Cash basis accounting An accounting method where income and expenses are only tracked when they come in the door or leave the account.
 Dissolution The closing down or winding up of a business, often involving paying outstanding debts, liquidating assets, and paying any remaining equity in the business to individual owners.

 Partnership Agreement FAQs

 It's easy to write a Partnership Agreement using Rocket Lawyer.
 Just answer a few simple questions and Rocket Lawyer will build your customized contract.
 As a Rocket Lawyer Premium member, you can access, copy, edit, and email your Partnership Agreement directly from your account.
 Your document can also be electronically signed or downloaded in PDF or Word format.

-Before making a Partnership Agreement, you'll need to discuss a few important details with your business partner(s).
 Here are some examples of information that your Partnership Agreement should include:

 Partner and personnel details

 - Percentage of ownership for each partner